tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

     let executor = EXECUTOR.init(Executor::new());

-    // Construct battery and extract needed values *before* locking any 'static borrows let battery = BATTERY.init(MockBatteryDevice::new(DeviceId(1)));
+    // Construct battery and extract needed values *before* locking any 'static borrows
+    //
+    // SAFETY: We are creating multiple references to the same statically allocated value,
+    // but these are used in a controlled and non-overlapping way.
+    // The allocations are guaranteed to be static and only initialized once via `.init()`,
+    // and no concurrent mutation or re-initialization is allowed.
+    // These unsafe casts are used strictly for one-time setup in this test harness context.
+    let battery = BATTERY.init(MockBatteryDevice::new(DeviceId(1)));
     let battery_for_id: &'static mut MockBatteryDevice = unsafe { &mut *(battery as *const MockBatteryDevice as *mut MockBatteryDevice) };
     let battery_for_inner: &'static mut MockBatteryDevice = unsafe { &mut *(battery as *const MockBatteryDevice as *mut MockBatteryDevice) };